kamilzegadlo/WorldOfImages-Angular/README.md

 # WorldOfImagesAngular

-This project is created to refresh my angular knowledge
+The main purpose of this project is to refresh my angular knowledge

 Installation: